nekuro201/podcastr/README.md

 # podcastr
-Project based on the LW5 rocketseat.
+Project based on the NLW 5 rocketseat.

 <br>